Understanding and Coping with Natural and Human-Made Disasters

 • Sleep and appetite changes

-Watch for these and other warning signs in yourself and your loved ones.
-They are common reactions to traumatic events.
+Watch for these common warning signs in yourself and your loved ones.
 Talk with a health care provider if you feel significant distress or your stress reactions interfere with daily life.
-Talking with a provider can prevent or manage ongoing and future concerns.
+Talking with a provider can prevent further complication and accelerate return to full functioning.

 Long-Term Challenges and Stress Reactions

-Stress reactions can continue even after basic needs like food, water, electricity and shelter return.
-Some reactions may not surface for days, weeks or even months.
-You may continue to struggle with death of loved ones, personal injuries, fear that a disaster will recur, or loss of sentimental property like family photos.
+Stress reactions can continue even after basic needs like food, water, electricity, and shelter return.
+Some reactions may not surface for days, weeks, or even months after the disaster.
+You may continue to struggle with loss, injuries, or fear that a disaster will recur.

-Stress reactions that continue, or worsen, for an extended period could indicate more serious psychological health concerns.
-These could lead to a diagnosis like:
+Stress reactions that persist for an extended period could indicate more serious psychological health concerns like:

 • Adjustment Disorder